 - Your teaching license is current and unencumbered (e.g., not suspended or revoked), and

-As a National Board Certified Teacher (NBCT), you must successfully meet the MOC requirements in one of the two years prior to the expiration of your certificate to maintain certification in your original certificate area.
-Once you successfully complete MOC, your certification is extended five years from the expiration of your current National Board certificate, regardless of whether you successfully completed MOC in the year your certificate expires or the year before it expires.
+A: As a National Board Certified Teacher (NBCT), you must successfully meet the MOC requirements in one of the two years before the expiration of your certificate to maintain certification in your original certificate area.
+Once you complete your MOC, your certification is extended five years from the expiration of your current National Board certificate, regardless of whether you completed MOC in the year your certificate expires or the year before it expires.

 There are two options for when to apply for MOC:

-- For the first option you may apply no later than the end of February and submit your MOC evidence in May in the year before your current certificate expires.
-For example, if your certificate expires in 2024, you would apply no later than February 2023 (but as early as September 2022) and submit your MOC evidence in May 2023.
-Submitting in the year before your certificate expires allows you the opportunity to re-apply and re-submit again in the year your certificate expires if you do not meet MOC requirements in the year before it expires.
+- For the first option, you may register and purchase MOC no later than the end of February and submit your MOC evidence before your current certificate expires in May.
+For example, if your certificate expires in 2024, you would register between July 2022 and February 2023 and submit your MOC evidence in May 2023.
+Submitting in the year before your certificate expires allows you the opportunity to re-register and re-submit again in the year your certificate expires if you do not meet MOC requirements on your first attempt.

-- You may also decide to apply no later than the end of February and submit your evidence in May in the year your current certification expires.
-For example, if your certificate expires in 2024, you would apply no later than February 2024 (but as early as September 2023) and submit your MOC evidence in May 2024.
-If you decide to complete MOC in the year your current certification expires and are not successful at meeting the MOC requirements, your certificate will expire.
-There is no opportunity to re-apply for MOC, but you may begin National Board certification anew immediately.
+- You may also decide to register and purchase MOC no later than the end of February and submit your evidence in May of the year your current certification expires.
+For example, if your certificate expires in 2024, you would register between May 2023 and February 2024 and submit your MOC evidence in May 2024.
+If you decide to complete your MOC in the year your current certification expires and fail to meet the MOC requirements, your certificate will expire.
+There is no opportunity to re-register for MOC, but you may begin National Board certification anew immediately.

 - See the MOC Calendar for important dates related to MOC based on when your certificate expires.